Esri/calcite-maps/README.md

 ### Install Dependencies

-Calcite Boostrap has three main dependencies.
-If you already have these on your computer, you can skip these steps:
+Calcite Boostrap has these main dependencies.

+- Xcode Command Line Tools (for Git)
+- Node.js
+- Grunt
+- Gulp
+- Bower
+- Sass

+1. Open Terminal (or your favorite command line tool.
+For OSX, I recommend iTerm) and check to see if you have Git installed just by entering `$ git`.
+You should see a list of commands for git if it is.
+1a.
+If Git is not installed, OSX will automatically prompt you to install the XCode Command Line Developers Tools.
+Follow the prompts to complete the install.
-1. Visit [nodejs.org](http://nodejs.org/) to install Node.
+2. Visit [nodejs.org](http://nodejs.org/) to install Node.
+Check the install by entering `$ node -v` in Terminal
-2. `$ npm install -g grunt-cli` to install Grunt.
+3. Install Grunt by entering `$ npm install -g grunt-cli` in Terminal.
+4. Install Gulp by entering `$ npm install --global gulp` in Terminal.
+5. Install Bower by entering `$ npm install -g bower` in Terminal.
-3. `$ gem install sass` to install SASS.
+6. Install SASS by entering `$ gem install sass` in Terminal.

-Mac Users my want to try
+If you run into errors during the installs, Mac Users my want to try using `sudo`.
+For example:

-1. `sudo npm install -g grunt-cli` to install Grunt.
+1. `sudo npm install -g grunt-cli`
-2. `sudo gem install sass` to install SASS.
+2. `sudo gem install sass`

 ### Fork the Repository